alper/alpernl/content/posts/municipal-boundaries-of-the-netherlands/index.md

 One problem is that Shapefiles are only understood properly by GIS people and there are hardly any libraries for web developers to work with the data format.
 Sunlight Labs recently released their [ClearMaps library](http://sunlightlabs.com/blog/2010/clearmaps-mapping-framework/) to aid developers wanting to work with Shapefiles, which is a big step in the right direction.

 Another problem is that the file on the CBS site is from 2006 and that several municipalities have merged/split, so that adds some problems for correlating it to data.
 And come to think of it, this municipal rejiggering makes any historical data view of the Netherlands a daunting task.
-Somebody on Wikipedia has generated [a similar map of the Netherlands](http://nl.wikipedia.org/wiki/Bestand:2010-Nederlandse-Gemeenten-1790.png) for 2010 supposedly using data from the CBS, but I can't find that dataset on the site ((Nor can I find anything else there, but that is a different story.)).
+Somebody on Wikipedia has generated [a similar map of the Netherlands](http://nl.wikipedia.org/wiki/Bestand:2010-Nederlandse-Gemeenten-1790.png) for 2010 supposedly using data from the CBS, but I can't find that dataset on the site [^1].

 Oddly enough there's also nothing readily available to draw Shapefiles in Processing.
 Perusing the forum yields [this post](http://processing.org/discourse/yabb2/YaBB.pl?board=LibraryProblems;action=display;num=1189739304) which points to [Geotools](http://geotools.org/) which is a massive set of Java libraries consisting mostly of [a huge dependency nightmare](http://geotools.org/quickstart.html#quickstart) mitigated somewhat by Eclipse and Maven.

 ### Geographical data

 Viewing the Shapefile in qGIS shows that it does indeed contain the municipal boundaries with correct labeling.
 Having verified that, we need to extract the geographical data from the file into a format for easier reuse.
-Linking all the Geotools ((Another alternative would have been a Python binding to [GDAL/OGR](http://gdal.org/ogr/) which looked even less tractable.)) dependencies to my Processing sketch does not seem like an attractive proposition.
+Linking all the Geotools [^2] dependencies to my Processing sketch does not seem like an attractive proposition.
 Using the Geotools quickstart to setup Eclipse to pull in the libraries and run the Java code, did work pretty conveniently.

 Poking around the Shapefile with Java and using the very poor javadocs (the [User Guide's](http://docs.codehaus.org/display/GEOTDOC/Home) usefulness turned out to be extremely limited) and sources posted online that are available of Geotools yielded something worthwhile after a full day's work.
 I also found lots of forum posts of very confused people with few replies and little insight to be gleaned from them.
 This really seems to be an underdeveloped field.